danceos/fail/README.md

 Building FAIL*
 --------------

+**Note:** The Docker images are currently out of date; at the moment, FAIL* needs to be built and installed manually.

 Since FAIL* is a complex research project with many dependencies, which are listed in `doc/how-to-build.txt`, we provide several [Docker.io](http://www.docker.com) images that contain all